J-Cos/SimpleMetaPipeline/README.md

 # 1) Download pipeline and create directory structure

  First download the pipeline code from this repository.
 This contains 4 subdirectories as follows:
 - Pipeline: the main directory containing the pipeline itself (Pipeline.R) and a directory (Functions) containing all the functions called by the pipeline.
-You do not need to midify these scripts.
+You do not need to modify these scripts.
 - ControlScripts: this directory contains a single example control script.
 First use this example to check your installation is working, and then modify it to create a control script for your own data.
 This is the only directory where you should modify scripts.
 - 2 other directories not required to run the pipeline.
 These contain supporting functionality that is under develoment.

- Then you need to build the expected directory structure, so the pipeline knows how to find the inputs and can provide outputs in the expected locations.
+ Then you need to build the expected directory structure, so the pipeline knows where to find the inputs and can provide outputs in the expected locations.
 This exact directory structure is required for the pipeline to work.

  First run this code in R